hapifhir/org.hl7.fhir.core/org.hl7.fhir.convertors/CONVERTORS.md

 `public static (V1 Resource) convertResource((V2 Resource) src, <T extends BaseAdvisor> advisor)`

 `public static (V2 Resource) convertResource((V1 Resource) src, <T extends BaseAdvisor> advisor)`

+## Development notes

+### Reliable conversion code

+The FHIR project maintains and tests conversions on the following resources, from old versions to R5:

+- CodeSystem
+- ValueSet
+- ConceptMap
+- StructureDefinition
+- StructureMap
+- ImplementationGuide
+- CapabilityStatement
+- OperationDefinition
+- NamingSystem

+These can be relied on and are subject to extensive testing.

+### Test cases

+Some conversions have test cases for particular resources and particular version combinations.
+Where test cases exist, they will continue to be maintained and expected to pass.

+Contributing test cases is encouraged!
+To contribute, create a PRs to the core library, or even better, to the FHIR test cases library.